Special and Urgent Needs Fund

 I’m an individual affected by COVID-19.
 Can this fund help me?

 We understand many individuals and families are being affected by the outbreak.
-While the Fund is not able to provide grants to individuals, it is funding community-based organizations who provide direct services to people and families who are most affected by emerging health, economic and social impacts.
-If you are looking for resources now, please consider dialing 211 for referal assistance, or checking out the resource list posted by the New York Health Foundation.
+While the Fund is not able to provide grants to individuals, it is funding community-based organizations that provide direct services to people and families who are most affected by emerging health, economic and social impacts.
+If you are looking for resources now, please consider dialing 211 for referral assistance, or checking out the resource list posted by the New York Health Foundation.

 I'm a business owner affected by COVID-19.
 Can this fund help me?